AdobeDocs/app-builder/guides/security_overview.md

 - This token is validated successfully against Adobe IMS for authentication
 - This token is validated successfully against [Adobe Exchange](https://exchange.adobe.com/) for authorization

-[Adobe Exchange](https://exchange.adobe.com/) is the distribution platform for Firefly applications.
+[Adobe Exchange](https://exchange.adobe.com/) is the distribution platform for Project Firefly Applications.
 It will authorize a token if and only if:

 - The invoked back-end action belongs to the Enterprise organization for which the token has been emitted
-- The token is authorized to use the Adobe Product APIs, which are integrated in this Firefly application
+- The token is authorized to use the Adobe Product APIs, which are integrated in this Project Firefly Application

 ![Validator Architecture](security-validator-architecture.png)